 2. They can remove beneficial minerals

-Some also take issue with the fact that since RO is so effective at removing impurities, it can remove natural minerals that are actually healthy for human consumption like calcium and magnesium.
+Some also take issue with the fact that since the reverse osmosis process is so effective at removing impurities, it can remove natural minerals that are actually healthy for human consumption like calcium and magnesium.
 However, others argue that water isn’t a significant source of minerals anyway when compared to food and supplements.

 3. Membranes get clogged easily